Trans-Siberian

 Train 23 Ulan Bator to Beijing in the gauge-changing shed at Erlan Train 4 in the gauge-changing shed at Erlian

 Day 6, evening: The Chinese border at Erlan.
 The train first spends an hour and a half at the Mongolian border point Dzamin Uud, then crosses to the Chinese border point, Erlan (also spelt Erlyan or Erlian).
 Welcome to China!
-After a brief halt in Erlan platform accompanied by triumphant martial music played at full volume over the station's loudspeakers, the train is soon shunted off to the gauge-changing shed.
+After a brief halt in Erlan platform accompanied by triumphant martial music played at full volume over the station's loudspeakers, the train is shunted off to the gauge-changing shed.
 Here, each carriage is separated and jacked up to have its bogies (wheelsets) changed from Russian 5' gauge to the standard 4' 8½" gauge used in China.
-You can remain on board while this is done, or get off at the station before the train is taken away.
-However, if you choose to get off it will be some time before you can rejoin the train.
+You used to be able to remain on board while this is done, it now seems that all passengers must get off at the station before the train is taken away, to go through border formalities before rejoining the train when it is shunted back into the station.
 The train spends almost 4 hours at Erlan, including the gauge-changing procedure, and it doesn't finally leave until almost 1am.
+See a video of the bogie-changing process.
 Right photo courtesy of Tony Willis, left photo courtesy of Sascha & Manuela Dubach.
 The photo above left in fact shows train 23 at Erlan, with MTZ (Mongolian Railways) sleepers.

 Chinese locomotive attached at Erlan More scenery in China

-A Chinese locomotive is attached at Erlan for the onward journey to Beijing.
-Photo courtesy of Marc van Dyck
+A Chinese locomotive is attached at Erlan for the journey to Beijing.
+Courtesy of Marc van Dyck

 Scenery next morning in China...